How to Become a Vegetarian Including What to Eat

 • Bring Food to Share.
 Whenever I’m invited to a party or dinner, I explain my diet and offer to bring something to share.
 That way, I get something to eat, and I get to share delicious veg dishes!

 • Read Labels.
 As a vegetarian, it’s important to read food labels.
 There are sneaky ingredients to avoid.
-One is gelatin, which is made from animal parts and is in Jello to Frosted Mini-Wheats to marshmallows.
+One is gelatin, which is made from animal parts and is in Jello, Frosted Mini-Wheats, and marshmallows.
 See the Vegetarian Resource Group’s list of ingredients to avoid.

 • Modern Vegetarian: Today’s vegetarians have lots of tasty meat substitute choices, from chicken wings to BBQ “ribs”.
 You can even enjoy the Impossible Burger at many restaurants nationwide!